CEGRcode/scriptmanager/docusaurus/docs/figure-generation/merge-heatmap.md

 unpaired: `SampleC_sense_treeview.png`

 :::caution
 Make sure you are merging PNG files with the same pixel-dimensions.
+ScriptManager will terminate the process if it encounters a pair of images with unequal dimensions and report it to the user in a pop-up window.
 :::

 ### Details of color-averaging strategy